jostrzol/mst-proj/README.md

 7. Each time there is a reading below _Threshold close_ followed by a reading above _Threshold far_, a new revolution is counted (hysteresis).
 This is how the frequency is calculated, that you can see in the _Frequency_ plot below.
-8. Finally, you can alternate the control signal on the _Control signal_ dial, or on the bottommost plot.
+8. Finally, you can alternate the control signal on the _Control signal_ dial in the parameters bar or on the bottommost plot labeled _Control signal_.
 When you increase the control signal value, the frequency should follow like in the picture below.
 You can use a spectrometer (e.g. in a smartphone app) to verify that the frequency is correct.

    ![Frequency plot](./docs/img/tune-frequency.png)